-Termed a seat-belt injury, this in jury occurs when there is flexion of the spine with the fulcrum of the force in the anterior abdominal wall, such as when one abruptly stops a vehicle with a lap-belt in place.
+Often termed a seat-belt injury, this injury occurs when there is flexion of the spine with the fulcrum of the force in the anterior abdominal wall, such as when one abruptly stops a vehicle with a lap-belt in place.
 This causes distraction of the posterior and middle, and possibly anterior, columns of the spine, creating an unstable injury.

 A true Chance fracture consists of a horizontal splitting of the posterior elements and vertebral body; purely ligamentous and disc, and mixed soft tissue and osseous versions are now commonly lumped under the name Chance fracture.

 These injuries typically occur at the thoracolumbar junction or in the upper lumbar spine.
 When the anterior ligaments are also injured, this injury may be a fracture-dislocation, carrying a higher incidence of neurological injury.
 With these fractures, one must always be alert to the high likelihood of injury to the bowel and other abdominal viscera.